rtrppl/orgrr/readme.md

 ### orgrr-container-commands

-`orgrr-create-container` offers to select or create a directory to be used as a container, adds this container to the container list switches to it. `orgrr-remove-container` removes a specific container from the list and switches back to "main". `orgrr-change-container` allows to switch between the containers.
+`orgrr-create-container` offers to select or create a directory to be used as a container, adds this container to the container list and switches to it. `orgrr-remove-container` removes a specific container from the list and switches back to "main". `orgrr-change-container` allows to switch between the containers.

 ## FAQ